Last Updated on

 Magic and mystery in Marrakech, Morocco

-Marrakech, Morocco, is definitely one of most interesting and mysterious cities in the world.
+Marrakech, Morocco, is definitely one of the most interesting and mysterious cities in the world.
 It figures on the list of the 30 most visited cities as well.

-Marrakech attracts because of its Oriental charm, yet at the same time it’s easily accessible from almost every European capital.
-Vistors from around the world want to come here, seduced by the stories and pictures of the city; they want to be in the middle of narrow streets, walk between red buildings, admire colorful souks, meet fortune tellers and snake charmers, and see all the things that make the city unique.
+Marrakech attracts because of its Oriental charm, yet at the same time, it’s easily accessible from almost every European capital.
+Visitors from around the world want to come here, seduced by the stories and pictures of the city; they want to be in the middle of narrow streets, walk between red buildings, admire colorful souks, meet fortune tellers and snake charmers, and see all the things that make the city unique.

 Marrakech was officially founded in the 11th century by a desert tribe of nomads, extremely religious ‘Blue People’ – called that because of the color of their clothes – who later became one of Morocco’s royal dynasties, the Almoravides.

 The Blue People were very religious and didn’t like the fact that women were allowed to ride horses, or that people had an informal sexual life.
 What more, they were unable to accept drinking wine, and they didn’t like music either.
-It was all too much for the God fearing Blue People, so they decided to establish a city like God’s kingdom with all proper rules.
+It was all too much for the God-fearing Blue People, so they decided to establish a city like God’s kingdom with all proper rules.
 So they arrived and started building the first mosque of their future capital, Koutubia, and also the famous red city walls.
 And so was the beginning of the city that became Morocco’s capital for few centuries.

-Marrakech is often called Al-hamra, which means ‘Red City.’
+Marrakech is often called Al-Hamra, which means ‘Red City.’
 When you come here, you can immediately notice that the city walls and buildings are a color that’s difficult to describe, something between red, pink, orange, ochre and salmon.

-According to the old Berber legend, when the most famous mosque of Marrakech, Koutubia, had been constructed, many people died because of working in the high temperatures, and blood of all these people made the city red.
+According to the old Berber legend, when the most famous mosque of Marrakech, Koutoubia, had been constructed, many people died because of working in the high temperatures, and blood of all these people made the city red.